amanthanvi/Personal/Java/README.md

 # Java
-A collection of personal projects in Java.
+A collection of personal projects written in Java.